The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global pulse oximeters market exhibited moderate growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 8.6% during 2021-2026.
+The global pulse oximeters market reached a value of US$ 2.14 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 3.25 Billion by 2027, exhibiting at a CAGR of 7.1% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 A pulse oximeter refers to a medical device that is used to monitor the oxygen levels in the patient’s blood.
 It is a small clip-like device that is externally attached to the individual’s finger, toe or earlobe to detect the timing and levels when the oxygen drops below the adequate levels.
 It is commonly used for monitoring pulse during surgical procedures, emergencies, treatments and recovery in hospital wards.
 The device determines the percentage of oxygen in the red blood cells by using a cold light source that transmits light through the point of contact and analyzes the amount of light that can pass to reach the other end.